 When selecting a provider for your institution, verify the following:

-• Experience with financial institutions: a tester who has worked with banks understands complex transaction flows, regulatory sensitivities, and banking-specific attack surfaces
+- Experience with regulated institutions: a provider that has worked with banks, fintechs, and government systems understands complex transaction flows, regulatory sensitivities, and the attack surfaces specific to financial services

 Cost comparison